Bezifabr/Test/README.md

 # Introduction
-This is an interview **ERGO ET&S** excersice to check your basic knowledge in Java programming and how you solve problems which you can deal with in regular work on our projects.
+This is an interview **ERGO ET&S** exercise to check your basic knowledge in Java programming and how you solve problems which you can deal with in regular work on our projects.